Mailu/Mailu/docs/dns.rst

 Reverse DNS must be set up by the "owner" of the IP address which is usually your hosting provider.
 You can look it up with ``whois a.b.c.d`` in most cases.

-With incorrect reverse DNS setup, most mail systems will reject you emails as spam.
+With incorrect reverse DNS setup, most mail systems will reject your emails as spam.

 DKIM/SPF & DMARC Entries